codeface-io/mac-stack/raycast/raycast.md

 # Raycast

+[Raycast](https://raycast.com/) has emerged as THE productivity helper for macOS, being highly customizable and covering **all imaginable conveniences** that macOS is glaringly missing, including global hot keys, a functioning emoji picker, window management, and clipboard history.

 ## Setup

 * To set up Raycast on a new machine without a paid Raycast Pro account, the easiest way is to export/import Raycast settings.
 * Raycast Settings → Advanced → Import / Export
-* So after changing Raycast settings, export them.
+* So whenever you changed Raycast settings, remember to export them.
 This creates a password protected `.rayconfig` file.
 Store the file somewhere independent (in the cloud).
 And store the password somewhere secure (password manager).
 * Then on a new or additional machine, import your Raycast settings from your `.rayconfig` file using the corresponding password.

 ## Global Hot Keys